-EDU.1.5 RECOGNITION OF PRIOR LEARNING AND CREDIT ACCUMULATION AND TRANSFER and admissions policies at higher education institutions in South Africa.
-The transformation of access and admissions policies is intended to increase participation and broaden access to higher education in order to produce graduates with the skills and competencies necessary to meet the human resource needs of the country.
+EDU.1.5 RECOGNITION OF PRIOR LEARNING AND CREDIT ACCUMULATION AND TRANSFER competencies necessary to meet the human resource needs of the country.

 Refer to A-Rules 1.6 and 1.7 as well as Faculty Rule 1.6.1 and 1.7.